Take time to read our useful terms and conditions

 Online Ticket Sales

-Tickets for 2022 must be purchased online in advance, are non-refundable and are only valid for the specified date.
-We are unable to change tickets to a different date for weather related reasons.
+Garden entry tickets need to be purchased online and are only valid for the specified date.
+We are unable to refund tickets for weather related reasons.
 If you are unable to attend on the specific day booked (due to an emergency or illness) please contact the Office to arrange to visit on an alternative day.
 Please ensure when purchasing online tickets, that they are for the correct venue, we are unable to refund tickets bought for a different Garden or Sculpture Park.
 We are unable to allow entry without a valid ticket.

 Disabled visitors who have paid for a ticket are entitled to be accompanied by one free carer on production of a Carers Card, Max Card or written confirmation from the DWP or the Council.